-When teaching children the alphabet, it’s always good to start with the “name letters.”
-This means, if the child’s name is “Sammy,” you’d start with the letters, S, A, M and Y. These are important to teach first because they hold special meaning to the child and will be easier to remember.
-Once they understand the letters in their names, I’d suggest teaching the alphabet in this order:
+Many parents aren’t sure how to teach children the alphabet.
+When teaching the alphabet, it’s always good to start with “name letters.”
+This means if the child’s name is “Sammy,” you should start with the letters, S, A, M, and Y. These are important to teach first because they hold special meaning to your child, and will be easier to remember.
+Once they understand the letters in their names, I suggest teaching the alphabet in this order:

 - S, A, T, I, P, N